-- 16.1 Employees other than 7 day shift workers, see Annual Holidays Act, 1944. - 16.2 Seven day shift workers (as defined in sub-clause 10.1) have an additional 1 week's leave.
-If during the year of employment an employee has served for only a portion of it as a 7 day shift worker, the additional leave shall be 1 day for every 36 ordinary shifts worked as a 7 day shift worker. - 16.3 A casual employee may let the company know, by filling in the appropriate form or forms, that the employee is unavailable to be rostered on for work for a period of 4 weeks in any period of 12 consecutive months.
-For periods in excess of 4 weeks, this is subject to agreement between the employee and company in line with current practice.
-If a casual employee fills in the appropriate form or forms the company will take all reasonably practicable steps to ensure that, when the employee is available to be rostered on for work, immediately following the period of unavailability, the employee is offered the same days and hours of work as were offered immediately before the period of unavailability.
+- 16.1 Employees other than 7 day shift workers, see Annual Holidays Act, 1944. - Seven day shift workers (as defined in sub-clause 10.1) have an additional 1 week's leave.
+If during the year of employment an employee has served for only a portion of it as a 7 day shift worker, the additional leave must be 1 day for every 36 ordinary shifts worked as a 7 day shift worker. - A casual employee may let the company know, by filling in the appropriate form or forms, that the employee is unavailable to be rostered on for work for a period of up to 4 weeks in any period of 12 consecutive months.
+For periods in excess of 4 weeks, agreement must be reached between the employee and company in line with current practice.
+Provided the employee complies with the company's policy and practice, the company will take all reasonably practicable steps to ensure that, when the employee is available to be rostered on for work immediately following the period of unavailability, the employee is offered the same days and hours of work as were offered immediately before the period of unavailability.